hmrc/translation/README.md

 # translation

 This tool is intended to make translation of English Play!
-Framework messages files to other languages (specifically Welsh), simpler.
+Framework message files to other languages (specifically Welsh), simpler.

 It will extract English messages, and any existing Welsh translations into a csv file, for translation.